POLICY #5.1

 - Unless expressly designated for broader use, bulletin boards, easels, and kiosks maintained by an academic or administrative department of the University, and all walls, doors, whiteboards, chalkboards, windows, and other areas within classrooms, are reserved exclusively for University Organizations for University speech.
 Designated areas in bathroom stalls at the University are also reserved exclusively for University speech by the Student Involvement and Leadership Office.
 In addition, designated areas for the hanging of artwork on campus are reserved exclusively for University Organizations.
 Postings under this section do not need approval from the Student Involvement and Leadership Office, but are required to comply with the department’s nondiscriminatory rules and procedures

 - University websites and digital signage are reserved for University Organizations for University speech.
-However, 10 digital signage slots shall be reserved for Chartered Student Clubs to advertise meetings, fundraisers, service projects, or other events that are open to the entire student body.
-Chartered Student Clubs must submit their signage to the Student Involvement and Leadership Office and comply with the digital signage procedures of the office.
+However, 10 digital signage slots shall be reserved for Student Organizations to advertise meetings, fundraisers, service projects, or other events that are open to the entire student body.
+Student Organizations must submit their signage to the Student Involvement and Leadership Office and comply with the digital signage procedures of the office.
 The Student Involvement and Leadership Office shall post digital signage that complies with such procedures on a first-come, first-served basis, up to the 10-slot limit.
 The Student Involvement and Leadership Office (and any other relevant campus office) digital signage procedures shall be viewpoint-neutral and shall not violate this policy.

-- University Organizations, 91ɬÂþSA, and Chartered Student Clubs may post banners in designated banner areas only after registering the banner with the Student Involvement and Leadership Office, being assigned a banner location, obtaining a date stamp on the banner, and otherwise complying with the Student Involvement and Leadership Office procedures.
+- University Organizations, 91ɬÂþSA, and Student Organizations may post banners in designated banner areas only after registering the banner with the Student Involvement and Leadership Office, being assigned a banner location, obtaining a date stamp on the banner, and otherwise complying with the Student Involvement and Leadership Office procedures.
 The procedures shall be viewpoint neutral and shall not violate this policy.
 Outdoor banners may be posted only in designated outdoor areas identified and maintained by the Student Involvement and Leadership Office.

-- Messages or slogans of any kind shall not be painted, hung, or otherwise written on trees, buildings, windows, sidewalks, grounds, fountains, walls, flagpoles or other Structures or surfaces, or on the personal property of others, with the exception of Gunther the Rock, located on the quad to the north of the library, which may be used in accordance with the procedures established by the Student Involvement and Leadership Office.
+- Messages or slogans of any kind shall not be painted, hung, or otherwise written on trees, buildings, windows, sidewalks, grounds, fountains, walls, flagpoles or other Structures or surfaces, or any other University property or on the personal property of others located on campus, except in accordance with the procedures established in this Policy.

-- All non-commercial signs, notices, posters, or banners posted on 91ɬÂþ campus, other than those specifically exempted in Sections IV.N.1.k. and IUV.N.1.l. must have a visible expiration date stamp from the Student Involvement and Leadership Office, after which date the sign, notice, poster, or banner must be removed by the party responsible for the installation and may be removed by responsible University personnel, generally not to exceed 14 calendar days from the date of posting.
+- All non-commercial signs, notices, posters, or banners posted on 91ɬÂþ campus, other than those specifically exempted in Sections IV.N.1.j. and IUV.N.1.k. must have a visible expiration date stamp from the Student Involvement and Leadership Office, after which date the sign, notice, poster, or banner must be removed by the party responsible for the installation and may be removed by responsible University personnel, generally not to exceed 14 calendar days from the date of posting.

 - Non-commercial signs, notices, posters, or banners may be re-posted for an additional 14 calendar days within a 60-day time period after the original posting date, but only after it is shown that there is good reason for the sign, notice, poster, or banner to remain in place for a longer period (such as the occurrence of a campus closure during the original posting period) and the sign, notice, poster, or banner has been re-stamped by the Student Involvement and Leadership Office.